Our Technology

 Feeding

-Add raw material steadily into the gel melting tank.
+Add raw material steadily into the gel-mass tank.
 Use the reserved water-oil mixture to rinse the stirrer and tank walls.

 04